 Evenings in St Anton, classic fondue restaurants and more casual cafes cater to families.
 Dining at “The Ski Museum” is a must, Austrian cuisine is served in this 1912 Chalet featuring extraordinary woodwork.
 Upstairs is a Ski Museum tracing the history of St Anton skiing, known as “The Cradle of Alpine Skiing,” and home to ski instructor Hannes Schneider who trademarked his Arlberg technique which he introduced in the US, at Cranmore NH in the 1930s.

-Weekly during the winter ski season, St Anton hosts a Wednesday Ski Show that lights up the slopes, as St Anton ski instructors put on a fantastic on snow display of skiers jumping through fire rings and fun acrobatics on skis.
+St Anton hosts a Wednesday Ski Show that lights up the slopes, as St Anton ski instructors put on a fantastic on snow display of skiers jumping through fire rings and fun acrobatics on skis.
 Other great St Anton events include the White Thrill in April and the Synchro Ski World Cup in Feburary.

 Where to Stay in St Anton